kayg04/kayg.org/content/Updates/Virtual Router in Proxmox with the Skullsaints Onyx.md

 Let's tackle all the problems!

 #### Proxmox VM Hookscripts

+> [!NOTE] NO LONGER NEEDED
+> This hookscript will cause problems such as a DHCP broadcast from travelling through the bridge and should be avoided.

 With[ a snippet of documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#_hookscripts), Proxmox has a feature called hookscripts which is basically what it sounds like: do an action based on a trigger.
 In this case, the trigger is set.
 Proxmox will run your hookscripts before and after the VM starts, and before and after the VM stops.
 The onus is on the user to configure the hookscript to choose between those triggers. ... and the hookscripts must be in perl!